conorhoughton/NeuralProcessingOfPhrases/stan_code/README.md

 # 2 Data efficiency (Figure 8)

-The amount of regualrisation necessary depends on the amount of data, we chose to fix nu at 30 when testing different participant sizes to help keep the sampler well behaved at lower data sizes.
+The amount of regualrisation necessary depends on the amount of data, we chose to fix
-This brings the multivariate t distribution much closer to a multivariate normal.
+$\nu = 30$ when fitting across different data sizes.
+This gives the  multivariate t distribution similar behaviour to that of the multivariate normal.

 # 3 Plotting scripts

-Plotting scripts are self contained scripts.
-Each script plots Figures from the paper:
+Plotting scripts plots Figures from the paper, saving the output to the correponding folder.
+These can be run from the command line using the following command:

 ``` Rscript <plot_script.r> ```